 As successor to the local authorities formerly administering the Burghs of Gourock, Greenock and Port Glasgow, the Inverclyde Council holds the remaining common good of these burghs.
 There are statutory and common law constraints on how the common good may be administered by the Council.

 The common good fund is a fund administered by the Council for the benefit of the people of Inverclyde and is utilised to provide financial support for a diverse range of local community activities.
 Support has been provided in the past for example to the 2011 Tall Ships event, the restoration of the SV Comet in Port Glasgow, the European Pipe Band Championship in Gourock, Christmas meal vouchers for older people, firework displays, festive lights and Remembrance Day services.
 The common good fund is reported to the Council's Policy & Strategy Committee.

 In terms of the Community Empowerment (Scotland) Act 2015 where the Council is considering disposing of common good property (for example gifting, selling or leasing it) or chaning the use of common good property, then the council must publicise the proposal, notify relevant community bodies and invite representations from the community on the proposal.
-See the link or links on this page to the page for details on any proposals currently under consdsideration.
+See the link above for details on any proposals currently under consdsideration.